Everything you need to know Forensic Accounting - Career Path, Jobs, Salary & Certifications

 Who can Become a Forensic Accountant?

 It is NOT necessary for one to be a Chartered Accountant/CPA to be a Forensic Accountant.

 - Every forensic team consists of professionals from diversified areas.

 - An ideal forensic team consists of- Chartered Accountants, Engineers, MBA’s, MBE’s, Lawyers, Semi Qualified Chartered Accountants, other professionals, and fresh graduates as well.

 - Forensics is NOT only checking accounting records/Financial Statements.
-It has a wider range of services like Business Intelligence, Investigation, Asset Tracing, Anti-Bribery Measures, Dispute Resolution Mechanism, Brand Protection and a lot more.
+It has a wider range of services like Business Intelligence, Investigation, Asset Tracing, Anti-Bribery Measures, Dispute Resolution mechanisms, Brand Protection and a lot more.